Shannon L. Goessling, Esq., Executive Director & Chief Legal Counsel

 Todd helped author the landmark unemployment insurance study stimulating more than $1.75 billion in unemployment insurance tax cuts in five SE states, including Georgia, South Carolina, Virginia, Florida, and North Carolina.
 Listed since 1998 in The Heritage Foundation's Guide to Public Policy Experts, his work is published regularly in national newspapers and magazines, and he appears regularly on television news programs and syndicated talk radio programs.
 He received a B.A. in English from Davidson College, Davidson, NC, and a J.D. from Georgia State University College of Law.

-Kimberly S. Hermann, Litigation Fellow
+Kimberly S. Hermann, Deputy Counsel

 While in law school, Kimberly served as a clerk intern for SLF.
 She is a member of the Georgia State University College of Law Alumni Council.
 Kimberly received a B.S. in Finance and a Masters in Accountancy from Wake Forest University, and is a licensed CPA.
 She graduated magna cum laude from Georgia State University College of Law.
 She is a member of the Federalist Society.